-The best advice I can offer to someone whose ex-husband is having a baby with his girlfriend (or new wife) is 10 things to think about:
+The best advice I can offer to someone whose ex-husband is having a baby with his girlfriend (or new wife) is to think about these 10 things:

 1. Although this is very hurtful right now, you won’t always feel this way.
 Time always heals us.

 2. One thing I did personally experience was my ex-husband getting remarried.